 Andrew (Andy) Grove died on March 21, 2016, aged 79.
 He leaves behind his wife, 2 daughters and 8 grandchildren.
-But he also leaves behind an incredible footprint.
+But he also leaves behind an incredible footprint and legacy.

 Intel’s first hire